evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 ## Performance

-The Lucid Air Dream Edition Range has a maximum power of 696 KW (946 hp/933 bhp).
-The total torque is 1390 nm (1026 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 2.9 seconds.
-The top speed is 270 km/h.
+The Lucid Air Dream Edition Range has a maximum power of 696 KW (946 hp/933 bhp) and a total torque of 1390 nm (1026 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 2.9 seconds and has a top speed of 270 km/h (167.8 mph).

 ## Battery, range, and charging